Westcar Papyrus: Story No. 2

 The second story, told by Khafre, is set during the reign of one of Khufu's predecessors.
 King Nebka's chief lector Ubaoner, finds that his wife is having a love affair with a townsman of Memphis.
 Ubaoner's wife and the commoner had spent a night in the gardens pavilion.
 A caretaker of Ubaoner reports back details of their night.
 Upon hearing these details, Ubaoner fashions a crocodile in wax.
 Ubaoner casts a spell for the figurine to come to life upon contact with water.
 The spell reads as such.
 "As for the man who will come to wash in my pool, you shall seize that commoner in your mouth!"
 Ubaoner sets his caretaker to throw the wax crocodile into his pool.
 Upon catching the townsman, the crocodile takes him to the bottom of the lake, where they remain for seven days as the lector entertains the visiting King Nebka.
 When he tells Nebka the story, and calls the crocodile up again, Ubaoner orders the crocodile to let go of the commoner.
-The King remarks that the crocodile is frightening animal.
-Nebka orders the crocodile to take the commoner into the water, where they aren't seen again.
+The King remarks that the crocodile is a frightening animal.
+Nebka orders the crocodile to take the commoner into the water, where they are not seen again.
 Then he has the adulterous wife brought forth, set on fire, and thrown in the river.

 As Khafre finishes the story, Khufu says to offer blessings similar to the first story; beer, bread, an ox, cake, and incense.

-Story No.3
+Story No. 3

 The third story, told by another son named Baufra, is set during the reign of his grandfather Sneferu.
-Sneferu finds himself bored in his palace one day, as he can't find anything to do.
+Sneferu finds himself bored in his palace one day, as he cannot find anything to do.
 Sneferu calls for chief lector Djadjaemankh.
 He advises him to gather twenty young women and use them to sail him around the palace lake in his barque.
 Djadjaemankh proclaims that this will fix Sneferu's boredom, as he will see beautiful sights on his rowing trip.
 Sneferu orders twenty beautiful oars made of ebony, sandal wood, and gold.
 Sneferu asks for women who fit certain requirements such as have yet to have children, beautiful limbs and braided hair.
 He gives the women nets to drape around them as they sail.
-However, one of the girls loses an amulet after getting her hair caught on an oar - a fish pendant made of turquoise so dear to her that she will not even accept a substitute from the royal treasury, and until it is returned to her neither she nor any of the other women will row, even after the King demand it.
+However, one of the girls loses an amulet after getting her hair caught on an oar - a fish pendant made of turquoise so dear to her that she will not even accept a substitute from the royal treasury, and until it is returned to her neither she nor any of the other women will row, even after the King demands it.
 Sneferu goes to Djadjaemankh with his problem, asking what he should do.
 Using magic, Djadjaemankh halves the water in the lake and puts it on top of the other half.
 After finding the pendant and putting the water back into place, Sneferu rewards Djadjaemankh with everything he has ever wanted.

 Repeating the tradition of giving offerings, King Khufu declares bread, an ox, beer, cake, and incense to King Sneferu.